What is remote computing?

 No. The Office of Information Technology manages all software deployments on Remote Computing images.
 If you have a specific software request, please request it through the Office of Information Technology.

 Is Remote Computing secure?

 Yes.
-The remote computing system uses 128 bit SSL connections for users accessing these systems from off our network.
+The remote computing system uses 128 bit TLS connections for users accessing these systems from off our network.
 This is the same level of encryption that is used for banking transactions and other secure applications on the internet.